stormchaserroleplaying/SCRPGLite/CONTRIBUTING.md

 Congratulations :tada::tada: The Stormchaser Roleplaying team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [Stormchaser RPG](https://stormchaserroleplaying.com/stormchaserRPG/).
+Once your PR is merged, your contributions will be publicly visible on the [Stormchaser RPG Lite](https://stormchaserroleplaying.com/SCRPGLite/).